Jahia/jcontent/README.md

     - Apollo GraphQL client, https://www.apollographql.com
     - i18next (for internationalization support), https://www.i18next.com

-### Bootstrapping

-Currently the bootstrapping is done in the `src/main/resources/jnt_template/html/template.content-manager.jsp` view but should be move to an external file.

 ### Entry point

 The entry point to the React app is in